 Eventually the young woman on the desk took our money and handed us three tickets and we hurried up the marble staircase into the performance hall.
 I have written before about the elegant surroundings of the Palacio, most intimate of Festival performance spaces, but I had never attended a performance sitting at the back of the hall.
 I didn’t realise just how many people it held, at least 200 at a guess.
 Fortunately there was room for most of the folk in the queue behind us.

 It wasn’t long until Agujefa emerged, walking down the central aisle with his guitarist.
 His frail-looking body belied his jet black hair as he was helped on to the stage, though wide shoulders were testament to a once broad frame.
-The power of his voice was diminished with age, though not his vocal control, nor the delivery of the emotional songs.
+The power of his voice was diminished, though not his vocal control, nor the delivery of the emotional songs.
 He was clearly held in great affection by his audience, who shouted appreciation and encouragement.

 The power of Juan Lara’s voice is in no way diminished.
 Its sheer force took one’s breath away as the rounded sound filled the hall.
 Yet that power was tightly controlled and his delivery was crisp.
 Accompanied by guitar the Jerezano performed a selection of traditional songs, alegrias and bulerias, finishing with a flourish as palmistas came to join him.

 The rhythmic clapping is very much a part of flamenco, forming part of the musical performance and it is taught as an art in itself ( courses run during the festival and are popular with visiting festival goers ).
 We came across two such students later in our visit, but I’ll leave that encounter until another article.
 Today there is even a palmas App for one’s phone.
 You can find out more at http://soniquete.es/en/